knightsUCF/CarRacing/Log.md

+# The Polish List

+- neon lights and nightmode

+- ambient highway sounds, car sounds

+- sound fx, score if any

+- leaderboard

 # What are the Other Core Features to Implement Before Moving on to Polish and More Granular Stuff?

 Make a list and put in order.